-Tip: One can mix parallel and cartesian comprehensions, where each parallel arm can contain multiple cartesian generators, or vice-versa.
+Tip: One can mix parallel and cartesian comprehensions, where each parallel arm can contain multiple cartesian generators.

 Tip: While Cryptol comprehensions look like standard mathematical comprehensions, one must remember that the codomain of Cryptol comprehensions is a sequence type of some kind, not a set.